-Notwithstanding anything contained in this Determination, any person who at the date of the coming into force of this Determination is employed in the industry and whose engagement or continued employment as an improver is by this Determination forbidden shall be entitled to be employed and shall be paid the scale of wages prescribed for an apprentice or improver of like experience.
+Notwithstanding anything contained in this Determination, any person who on 3rd March, 1933, was employed in the industry and whose engagement or continued employment as an improver is by this Determination forbidden, shall be entitled to be employed and shall be paid the scale of wages prescribed for an apprentice or improver of like experience.

-No. 135.--6544.
+No. 120.-6537.

-1774 OTHER PERSONS (EXCEPT APPRENTICES AND IMPROVERS).
+OTHER PERSONS (EXCEPT APPRENTICES AND IMPROVERS).